sophie-thomson/TasteSENsation/README.md

 ***Banner paragraph***
 - Lead paragraph to explain that the recipes displayed in TasteSENsation have been chosen specifically with SEN users in mind.
 - Call to action text to highlight features only available to registered users and prompt casual users to sign up and log in.
-- Visually clear and simple layout to ensure clarity and keep distrations to a minimum.
+- Visually clear and simple layout to ensure clarity and keep distractions to a minimum.

 ![Screenshot of recipe list with 6 recipe cards](docs/readme-images/recipe-list.png)